DialloMamadouO/SQL-Fraud-Detection/README.md

 Using Plotly Express, we created a series of six box plots, one for each month, in order to identify how many outliers there are per month for cardholder ID 25.

 We noticed anomalies, described our observations and conclusions.

+### Challenge
+As challenge, we looked for outliers in the data to identify fraudulent transactions.
+Standard deviation or quartiles were used to detect outliers.

+We coded a function using Python to identify anomalies for any cardholder.